By David Hammond

 After you make a case for the article idea, tell why you're the right person to write the story.
 Include a link to your portfolio website, or links to pertinent articles.

-If you're a new travel writer, stress your familiarity and knowledge of the article topic.
+If you're a new freelance writer, stress your familiarity and knowledge of the article topic.

 Ask for a response from the editor in a polite way, such as "I look forward to hearing from you."